Justin-Tan/high-fidelity-generative-compression/README.md

 python3 train.py -h
 ```

+### Notes
+* The reported `bpp` is the theoretical bitrate required to losslessly store the quantized latent representation of an image as determined by the learned probability model provided by the hyperprior using some entropy coding algorithm.
+Functionality for range encoding/decoding is in-progress.
-It should be noted that the "size" of the compressed image is this memory required to store the bitstring corresponding to the image and does not account for the storage of the model required to decode the compressed format.
+* The "size" of the compressed image as reported in `bpp` does not account for the size of the model required to decode the compressed format.

 ## Contributing / Todo
 All content in this repository is licensed under the Apache-2.0 license.
-Functionality for range encoding/decoding is in-progress.
 Feel free to submit any corrections or suggestions as issues.

 ## Acknowledgements
 * The code under `hific/perceptual_similarity/` implementing the perceptual distortion loss is modified from the [Perceptual Similarity repository](https://github.com/richzhang/PerceptualSimilarity).